cnamejj/PyProc/README.md

 ----------

+== Files Currently Supported

 Code to parse the following file format are included in this package.

-In the root of the "/proc" filesystem tree:
+= In the root of the "/proc" filesystem tree:

 |File | Notes
 |---- | ----